-A student with a disability who meets the standard high school diploma requirements may defer the receipt of the diploma and continue to receive services if the student meets the requirements found at Section 1003.4282(10)(c), F.S.6A-1.09963(6) F.A.C.
+A student with a disability who meets the standard high school diploma requirements may defer the receipt of the diploma and continue to receive services if the student meets the requirements found at Section 1003.4282(9)(c), F.S.

-The decision to accept or defer the standard high school diploma must be made during the school year in which the student is expected to meet all requirements for a standard high school diploma.
-The decision must be noted on the IEP and parent, or the student over the age of eighteen (18) for whom rights have transferred in accordance with Rule 6A-603311(8), F.A.C. must sign a separate document stating the decision.
+The decision to accept or defer the standard high school diploma must be prior to the beginning of the school year in which the student is expected to meet all requirements for a standard high school diploma.

 The IEP team must review the benefits of deferring the standard high school diploma, including continuation of educational and related services, and describe to the parent and the student all services and program options available to students who defer.
-This description must be done in writing.